luizagit/Picturesque-MS4/README.md

 - Tested text and style is displayed correctly.
 - Tested the contact form fields can be populated.

+### Other Testing

+- The app was under testing with debugger locally `Debug=True` throughout all the development process.
+Every time when there was an error (when app crashed), the debugger displayed an error message to the view, that allowed me to find the location of the error and fix it.
+- I also asked my friends and family members to thoroughly test my website in different devices, try to break it and to give me feedback about the design, functionality and their user experience.

 ## Deployment
 ### Local Deployment